Equitable Services Institute

 Led by Sligo Law Group attorneys Michael Anderson and Josie Eskow Skinner—former U.S. Department of Education attorneys who advised on equitable services—this series offers a practical and in-depth exploration of the federal requirements that govern equitable services under the Elementary and Secondary Education Act of 1965.
 Participants will gain tools to strengthen compliance, improve collaboration, and deliver meaningful services to eligible students, teachers, and families.

-With each registration, you will receive a link to the live webinar, access to the recorded webinar, and copies of written materials.
+With each registration, you will receive a link to the live webinar (if purchased prior to webinar date), access to the recorded webinar, and copies of written materials.

 Individual Sessions